If your loop system on your hearing aid doesn't seem to be working, check the building you are in has it switched on.

-Best Ear and Head Protection for Rugby Players
+Best Ear Protection and Scrum Caps for Rugby Players

 How Can Playing Rugby Affect Your Ears